 Tackling Tears & Rips: Patching Strategies

 Small rips, holes, or worn-through areas don’t have to mean the end for a garment.
-Patches are a fantastic, often stylish, way to extend their life.
-If you’re ready to reinvent pieces beyond repairs, explore clothing upcycling for creative remakes.
+Patches are a practical, sometimes stylish, way to extend their life.
+For quick clothing tear repair, match the method to the fabric and wear.

 5.1 Iron-On Patches